Vavilov-Cherenkov radiation for parallel motion in three-dimensional topological insulators: Conclusions

 We note that these findings provide an indirect measurement of the topological parameter $\Delta_\Theta$, aligning with propositions in existing literature \cite{Wu, Dziom, Okada}.
 Notably, similar effects can manifest in axion insulators \cite{AXIs}, sharing structural characteristics with topological insulators such as gapped bulk and surface states, albeit with topological properties protected by inversion symmetry rather than time-reversal symmetry.
-It is hoped that the closed form expressions for the reflected parallel Vavilov-\v{C}erenkov radiation will be beneficial for developing waveguides in magnetoelectric media.
+It is hoped that the closed form expressions for the reflected parallel Vavilov-Cherenkov radiation will be beneficial for developing waveguides in magnetoelectric media and in tailored graphene-TI heterostructures enhancing the topological effects \cite{Heterostructures1,Heterostructures2,Heterostructures3,Heterostructures4,Heterostructures5}.
 Moreover, this study holds significance for ongoing investigations into dark matter detection, where axions emerge as a promising candidate \cite{Sikivie}.
 In this pursuit, condensed matter physics offers novel avenues through TIs \cite{Nenno et al}, antiferromagnetically doped TIs \cite{Marsh et al, Jan Schuette}, or multiferroics \cite{Roising et al}, leveraging the magnetoelectric effect which underpins our results.